First State Saves

 We believe that anyone can build wealth with the proper guidelines.
 Learn how to pay off debt, save for a house, car, tuition, or just save for the sheer pleasure of knowing you have money in the bank!

-Also, visit the Delaware Financial Literacy Institute-The Money School for classes that can help you reach your savings goal.
+Also, visit the Delaware Community Reinvestment Action Council-The Money School for classes that can help you reach your savings goal.

 Building wealth starts when you set a goal and make a plan to reach that goal.
 Whatever goal you choose – whether it’s buying a car, buying a house, or getting out from under your debts – learn about proven savings strategies and get simple tips on the best ways to save.
 Click on the links below to learn how to: